X

 Once that’s done, click Generate.

-As soon as you run the tool, you will see a string of username and password.
+As soon as you run the tool, you will see a string of usernames and passwords.

 ### BEGIN BASIC BLOCK